EvaMar/Project2/README.md

 This will also include a web app where an emergency worker can input a new message and get classification results in several categories

+## Git hub link

+The link for the Github repository is https://github.com/EvaMar/Project2/

 ## Process_data.py

 This code will clean and process the input dataset messages and categories.
 A copy of those dataset is provided in this GitHub